rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 $ cd communicator
 ```

-You'll notice that Cargo generated `src/lib.rs` instead of `src/main.rs` for
+Notice that Cargo generated `src/lib.rs` instead of `src/main.rs` for us, and
-us, and inside it we'll find this:
+inside it we'll find this:

+Filename: src/lib.rs

 ```rust
 #[cfg(test)]